davefl67/dotfiles/README.md

 - `~/.bash_aliases`
 - `~/.profile`
 - `~/.tmux.conf`

+# DOCKER MAGIC
+When installing Docker, you will need to add your user to the `docker` group to be able to run docker containers without sudo.
+1. Run `sudo usermod -aG docker $USER`
+2. Log out of your account
+3. Log back in.
+Run `groups $USER` to verify membership

 ## PORTAINER
 Once Docker is running on the new machine, the first package to install is either [Portainer](https://docs.portainer.io/start/install-ce/server/docker/linux) or [Portainer Agent](https://docs.portainer.io/admin/environments/add/docker/agent).